orangecms/arm-cpu/README.md

 Remember to unset flow control:
 Press Ctrl + A, then O, select "Serial port setup", press F, ESC, ESC.

-To log to a file, press Ctrl + L and enter the desired name.
+To log to a file, press Ctrl + A, then L and enter the desired name.

 ## U-Boot Shell